-As the Lead Organizer, will I be responsible for paying taxes on the grant funds?
+As the Lead Organizer, will I be responsible for reporting the grant funds on my taxes?

 Yes.
-If you are awarded a grant, the VAF offers Lead Organizers a free tax-info session to learn best practices for tracking and recording expenditures associated with the grant and filing an IRS Schedule C (Form 1040).
+If your project is funded, you will complete a provided W9 form and will be responsible for reporting the grant funds on your taxes.
+With most of the funds being paid out to produce the event and pay others involved, you will only be responsible to pay tax on the amount that you keep as a personal stipend.
+The VAF offers Lead Organizers a free tax-info session to learn best practices for tracking and recording expenditures associated with the grant and filing an IRS Schedule C (Form 1040).